Types of Trout in North America: A Detailed Guide

 Rainbow Trout

-These guys are native to the west coast from Southern Alaska to Mexico but you can find them in rivers and tributaries throughout the western portion of the country.
+Native to the west coast from Southern Alaska to Mexico, rainbow trout are now found throughout the western portion of the country.

 Catching Rainbow Trout